-1. The stove must be placed on solid concrete, solid masonry, or when installed on a combustible floor, on a UL1618 Type 2 listed floor protector with minimum dimensions of 29" x 48", such as Hy-C or Imperial Model UL3048BK or equivalent.
-Floor protector must be 1/2" minimum thickness (R value = 0.84, see page 22 for calculation formulas) noncombustible material or equivalent.
-The base must extend at least 16" beyond the front of the access door, 8" to the sides of fuel opening.
-It must extend under and 2 inches beyond either side of the stove pipe if it is elbowed towards a wall.
-(See figures 5 & 7 and consult local building codes and fire protection ordinances.)
+1. The stove must be placed on solid concrete, solid masonry, or when installed on a combustible floor, on an Underwriters Laboratories Listed Type 2 floor protector listed to UL standard UL 1618, such as Hy-C or Imperial Model UL3648BK (US) or UL4049BK (CAN).
+Floor protector must be $1/2^{\prime\prime}/13$ mm minimum thickness (R value = 0.84. see page 23 for calculation formulas) non-combustible material or equivalent.
+US Requirements: The floor protector must extend at least 16"/41cm beyond the front of the access door, 6"/15.3cm to the sides, 8"/21cm beyond the rear and must extend under and 2"/50mm beyond either side of the stove pipe connector if it is elbowed towards a wall.
+(See figures 10 &11 and consult local building codes and fire protection ordinances.)
+Canadian Requirements: The floor protector must extend at least 18"/46cm beyond the front of the access door, 8"/21cm to the sides, 8"/21cm beyond the rear and must extend under and 2"/50mm beyond either side of the stove pipe if it is elbowed towards a wall.
+(See figures 10 & 12 and consult local building codes and fire protection ordinances.)

-CAUTION: (FIRE HAZARD) CARPETING AND OTHER COMBUSTIBLE MATERIAL SHALL NOT COVER THE FLOOR PROTECTOR.
-THESE MATERIALS MUST REMAIN OUTSIDE OF COMBUSTIBLE CLEARANCES, SEE FIG. 5-7.
+CAUTION: FIRE HAZARD.
+CARPETING AND OTHER COMBUSTIBLE MATERIAL SHALL NOT COVER THE FLOOR PROTECTOR.
+THESE MATERIALS MUST REMAIN OUTSIDE OF COMBUSTIBLE CLEARANCES.
+SEE FIG. 10-12